What is a life annuity?

 I’m getting ready to turn my RRSP into either an annuity or a RRIF [registered retirement income fund].
 Which would be best?

 While you can purchase an annuity at any age, government rules dictate that you must roll any registered savings into a RRIF by the end of the year in which you turn age 71.
 Since the capital in your RRIF starts to diminish as soon as you make your first withdrawal at age 72, and increases as you get older, there is some value in using some of your RRIF capital to purchase a life annuity.
-You would therefore end up with at least two retirement sources, a RRIF that is running out of capital and a life annuity that produces the same guaranteed income for the rest of your life.
+You would therefore end up with at least two retirement sources, an RRIF that is running out of capital and a life annuity that produces the same guaranteed income for the rest of your life.

-What is a Canadian annuity broker?
+What is a Canadian Annuity Broker?

 A Canadian annuity broker is a person licensed in specific Canadian provinces to sell annuities for more than one insurance company.
 The broker uses the information that you provide to find the best annuity for you.
-John Beaton, for instance is licensed to sell Canadian annuities in the provinces of British Columbia, Alberta and Ontario.
+John Beaton, for instance, is licensed to sell Canadian annuities in the provinces of British Columbia, Alberta, and Ontario.
 A Canadian Annuity broker shops for the best purchase price or lifetime payout for you to make certain that you are getting the best return for your money.
-The best annuity purchase for you is based on your age, gender, health and market conditions at the time.
+The best annuity purchase for you is based on your age, gender, health, and market conditions at the time.
 Since annuity values change from day to day, you need expert help to determine the best source and the best time to purchase.
 John Beaton represents your interests by shopping for the best price and payout for your circumstances.

 I’m a Canadian citizen residing outside of Canada.
 Can I purchase a Canadian Annuity?